Vivian C. Jones

 President Barack Obama supports the MDGs and is expected to attend the September High-level meeting.
 In July 2010, the Administration published The United States’ Strategy for Meeting the Millennium Development Goals, which identifies four “imperatives” for achieving the Goals— innovation, sustainability, measuring outcomes, and mutual accountability.

-th Congress may be interested in the MDGs and the September High-level meeting from three primary perspectives.
+Members of the 111th Congress may be interested in the MDGs and the September High-level meeting from three primary perspectives.
 First, Congress may wish to consider the MDGs in the context of authorizing and funding broader U.S. development assistance efforts.
 Second, Members may wish to be aware of any commitments made or opposed by the Obama Administration at the High-level meeting.
 Additionally, Congress may wish to conduct oversight on international progress towards the MDGs, including U.S. efforts and the future of the Goals.

 While evidence of MDG effectiveness in advancing global development is uneven a decade after the Millennium Declaration, the international community—and many policymakers in the United States—continue to use the Goals as a paradigm for development assistance.
 This raises a number of overarching questions for Congress about the role and future of the MDGs, including: